vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

     input PDB file that is used to generate the initial guesses for the initial coordinates (ICs).

+1.  op_style (*Optional*)

+    Keyword dictating the output style.
+There are two argument options -- `single` and `multi`.
+Usage:

+    ```
+    op_style single
+    op_style multi 4
+    ```

+    For the argument `single`, a single ouput `tcl` file will be generated per chain.
+On running this with `VMD` or `LigninBuilder`, you can produce the final structure.
+However, the final structure may have unphysical bonds.
+It is the user's responsibility to check this.
+If the user is combining this code with `LigninBuilder` please use `single` option since `LigninBuilder` has capabilities to *untangle* unphysical bonds.

+    For the argument `multi`, the program breaks down the `tcl` files into *smaller* `tcl` files.
+This requires an extra integer argument.
+Let us say that we are creating a polymer with degree of polymerization 20 and the extra argument is 4, the `tcl` file corresponding to this chain will have 5 different builds.
+First, the first four segments of the chain are built.
+Then NAMD is called to minimize the structure.
+The minimized structure is then used as an input to generate the next 4 residues -- so on and so forth.
+This requires `NAMD` path to be added correctly or else running `tcl` file may encounter errors.

+    **NOTE**: Use the option `single` with `LigninBuilder`.
+Default is `single`.

 1.  grafting (*Optional*)

     To define branching of main chain.
 Branches are single monomer